QEF/postqe/doc/_build/html/_sources/tutorial.txt

    :dedent: 4
    :lines: 10-

-The first lines are calls to functions to extract some necessary information from the xml output file of QE.
-Then we need to read the charge from the HDF5 file as in example 4.
-We call the proper :py:mod:`postqe` function to compute each potential and add them up to get the total potential.
+The code essentialy call the function :py:func:`get_potential`, which returns a potential object of the type defined in *pot_typ*.
+The :py:func:`write` and :py:func:`plot` methods are then used to write the output in a text file and produce the plots as in the previous example (in fact they accept the same parameters).

-As in example 4, plotting is essentially a call to a single function, :py:func:`plot_charge1D`, passing the proper potential to be plot and changing the label on the y axis.
 The output figures are as follows:

 .. image:: ../examples/example6/figure_v_bare.png
    :width: 500